-The Division for Development and Public Relations
+The Division for Advancement and External Relations

 SAM M. COHODAS PROFESSOR EMERITUS OF AGRICULTURAL ECONOMICS